 Leatherman Signal vs Gerber Center-Drive – Overview

-Read complete review: Leatherman Signal
+Read the complete review: Leatherman Signal

-Read complete review: Gerber Center-Drive
+Read the complete review: Gerber Center-Drive

 Signal vs Center-Drive – The Comparison

 Earlier in this article we’ve seen some basic information regarding both multi-tools, now, it’s time to see how different these two are for real.

 Leatherman Signal features 19 tools while Gerber Center-Drive has just 16.
 The following are tools that both have in common: